 4110 Rumbly Point Road, Marion Station, MD 21838

-Irish Grove Sanctuary began with a purchase by MOS of 1,409 acres in 1968.
+Irish Grove Sanctuary began with a purchase by MOS of 1,410 acres in 1968.
 MOS engaged in a massive fundraising campaign to enable this purchase, and donations were received from many community organizations and school groups, as well as MOS members.
 Additional parcels were added over the years, both by purchase and by donation through the Eastern Shore Land Trust.
 In fall 2017, MOS purchased an additional 32-acre parcel and named it the Chandler and Eleanor Robbins Tract, in honor of these two late members of MOS who did so much to support MOS and its sanctuaries, and in particular, Irish Grove.
-Now MOS is celebrating the recent (November 2019) addition of several tracts totaling 675 acres, a generous gift from Mr. Beverly M. DuBose, a local landowner and outdoorsman.
+Now MOS is celebrating the recent (November 2019) addition of several tracts totaling over 715 acres, a generous gift from Mr. Beverly M. DuBose, a local landowner and outdoorsman.
 Mr. DuBose and his associates in the Quindocqua Partnership have been good friends to MOS and the Irish Grove Sanctuary.
-The DuBose addition includes the spectacular Richardson Marsh that covers most of the south end of Rumbly Point.
+The DuBose addition includes the spectacular Richardson Marsh covering most of the south end of the peninsula.

 The sanctuary features a farm house and outbuildings, surrounded by about 20 acres of fields and yard, and this is where visits should start.
-There are foot trails that start from the house area, as well as a couple of lanes (Dotty Lane, Canal Road, Robbins Way, and Round Pond Road) that can be driven by car during dry weather.
-There is a screened picnic shelter for use in summer.
+There are foot trails that start from the house area, as well as a couple of lanes (Dotty Lane, Canal Road, Robbins Way, and Round Pond Road) that can be driven by car during dry weather; see trail map at the link at left.

-Irish Grove is very large, and most of the sanctuary’s marshlands, with miles of shoreline and tidal creeks, are not visible from the road or the foot-trails, so the sanctuary is best explored by kayak or canoe (bring your own; none on site).
+Irish Grove is very large, and most of the sanctuary’s marshlands, with miles of shoreline and tidal creeks, are not visible from the road or the foot-trails, so you might enjoy exploring by kayak or canoe (bring your own; none on site).
 These can be launched in a man-made canal at the end of the sanctuary’s fittingly-named Canal Road, about 0.6 miles past the house.
 The canal connects to East Creek and thus provides access to much of the marsh.
 There may not be enough water to float even a kayak at some low tides, so be aware of the tides.
-Another launch point is at the public Rumbly Point Boat Launch at the south end of Rumbly Point Road.
 If you decide to paddle, consult a tide chart and use a handheld GPS or a GPS app on your smartphone to avoid getting misplaced in the meandering creeks of the marsh.

-The MOS official checklist for Irish Grove includes 248 species that have been observed there; over 230 species are recorded on eBird.
-There is a separate eBird hotspot for Rumbly Point with 206+ species.
-Irish Grove is the #1 eBird hotspot for Somerset County.
+The MOS official checklist for Irish Grove includes 248 species that have been observed there; over 230 species are recorded for the main part of Irish Grove on eBird.
+There is a separate eBird hotspot for Rumbly Point with 206+ species; the aggregated species count for Irish Grove and Rumbly Point is 256+ species.
+Irish Grove is the #2 eBird hotspot for Somerset County.